Kathy Maister's Start Cooking

 When using avocados, planning ahead is essential.
 For example, if you try to make guacamole with a hard, under-ripe avocado, neither the texture nor the taste will be very pleasant.

 Buy avocados that yield to gentle pressure but are not soft or mushy.
-Unfortunately, this kind of avocado is difficult to find in most grocery stores since avocados, like bananas, continue to ripen even when they have been taken off the tree.
+Unfortunately, this kind of avocado is difficult to find in many grocery stores since avocados, like bananas, continue to ripen even when they have been taken off the tree.
 Your supermarket will often buy fresh-picked avocados, so you usually don’t have any choice but to buy a really hard avocado.

 Begin by cutting two avocados lengthwise rather than making the cut around the width.